BusterNeece/BusterNeece/README.md

 ## PHP-FIG

-I'm also proudly serving as one of the secretaries of the [PHP-FIG](https://www.php-fig.org/), or Framework Interoperability Group, a group advancing standards that build a common foundation upon which libraries can build that's easily understood and interoperable.
+The AzuraCast project is a proud member project of (and I am the Project Representative for AzuraCast in) the [PHP-FIG](https://www.php-fig.org/), or Framework Interoperability Group, a group advancing standards that build a common foundation upon which libraries can build that's easily understood and interoperable.
 You may recognize them from the PHP Standards Recommendations, or PSRs, they issue, like PSR-4 (autoloading), PSR-12 (code style), PSR-7 (HTTP request and response messages), and more.
 My own applications make heavy use of PSR-supporting libraries.

 ## Support Me